Abdelrahmanosama372/Mastering_Embedded_systems_diploma/Assignments/unit_7_MCU_Essential_Peripherals/lesson_4_EXTI/section/README.md

 ## How to Use

 1. Power on the simulation of Amit kit in proteus.
-2. The LCD will display the data written by Keypad.
+2. The LCD will display the data.

 ## Circuit Diagram